 How To Put On Lace Front Wig

-Lace front wigs are a great choice for many women who want ear to ear coverage.
-They are also very easy to put on and although most people choose to use glue, there are a number of ways that you can apply lace front wigs.
+lace front wigs are a great choice for many women who want ear-to-ear coverage.
+They are also very easy to put on and although most people choose to use glue, you can apply lace front wigs in several ways.

-In this article, we take a look at how to put on a lace front wig.
-We will address more than one way to do it so you can have options when it comes time to actually put on the wig.
+In this article, we look at how to put on a lace front wig.
+We will address more than one way to do it so you can have options when it comes time to put on the wig.

 Preparing your Natural Hair for Wearing the Lace Front Wig

-We are going to look at three of the most common ways to prepare hair for a wig installation.
-It I however important to note that regardless of the method you choose, begin by moisturizing the hair and your scalp to keep your natural hair healthy.
-But, keep your forehead dry.
+We will look at three common ways to prepare hair for a wig installation.
+It is, however, important to note that regardless of the method you choose, begin by moisturizing the hair and your scalp to keep your natural hair healthy.
+But keep your forehead dry.
 This will make it easier to lay the lace front.
 The following are three ways to prepare your natural hair for the process.

-One of the easiest ways to prepare your hair for a lace front wig is simple braids.
-This is an ideal solution for both long and short hair, but it is most useful if you have short, fine hair.
+Simple braids are one of the easiest ways to prepare your hair for a lace front wig.
+This is an ideal solution for long and short hair, but it is most useful if you have short, fine hair.
 Follow these simple steps to do it.

-Step 2: Separate your hair into sections, about 4 or 5 depending on your hair's thickness.
-At this point, it is also important to take note of where you want to part your hair.
+Step 2: Separate your hair into sections, about 4 or 5, depending on your hair's thickness.
+At this point, it is also important to note where you want to part your hair.

 Step 4: Once you have braided all sections, pull the braids towards the back of your head and use bobby pins to pin the braids to the mid-back part of your hair.

-Cornrows are perhaps the best style to completely flatten your natural hair as much as possible.
-It is also the best style to choose if you are installing a sleek, straight wig.
+Cornrows are perhaps the best style to flatten your natural hair as much as possible completely.
+It is also the best style to choose if you install a sleek, straight wig.

-It is often difficult to cornrow your hair yourself and if you want the best results, you may want to ask someone else to do it for you.
-It is important to make sure that the cornrows are not too tight as this could cause tension on the edges.
+It is often difficult to cornrow your hair yourself, and if you want the best results, you may ask someone else to do it for you.
+It is important to ensure the cornrows are not too tight, which could cause tension on the edges.

 Twists are perhaps the easiest and the quickest way to prepare your hair for a lace wig installation.
 The following are some steps to help you get the most effective twists.